stashapp/website-1/about.md

 ---
-title: About OhMyForm
+title: About StashApp
-description: OhMyForm is a free, opensource form builder similar to Google Forms or TypeForm.
+description: StashApp is a free, opensource porn Stash curation and streaming tool.
 ---